ajeetraina/genai-app-demo/observability/llamacpp-observability.md

 The observability solution consists of the following components:

-1. **llama.cpp Metrics Exporter**: A standalone Go service that collects metrics from the llama.cpp API and exposes them in Prometheus format
+1. **llama.cpp Metrics Exporter**: A standalone service that collects metrics from the llama.cpp API and exposes them in Prometheus format
 2. **Prometheus**: Collects and stores the metrics
 3. **Grafana Dashboard**: Visualizes the metrics in a comprehensive dashboard